cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 - **Microservices:** These are a software architectural style that structure an application as a collection of separate services.
 - **Kubernetes:** This is an open-source platform for running microservices together.

-## What do we gain from these tech choices
+## What do we gain from these choices

 - **Security**
   - Using GraphQL allows us to prevent attackers so that they are not able to use data to hack the database (for example, by using a SQL injection attack).